ai-on-gke/website/site/content/docs/tutorials/adk/index.md

 ## Create cluster and other resources

 In this section we will use Terraform to automate the creation of infrastructure resources.
-For more details how it is done please refer to the terraform config in the terraform/ folder.
-By default, the configuration provisions an Autopilot GKE cluster, but it can be changed to standard by setting autopilot\_cluster \= false.
+For more details how it is done please refer to the terraform config in the `terraform/` folder.
+By default, the configuration provisions an Autopilot GKE cluster, but it can be changed to standard by setting `autopilot_cluster = false`.

 It creates: